| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 liabilities, support payments, and other issues that the parties wish to

-c.
+include. c.
 Attorneys, mental health agencies, practitioners, and

-d.
+some courts can refer parties to an ADR professional. d.
 ADR professionals may or may not be lawyers, but they will not

 act as legal representation of either party.
 Each party should have his or